terra-money/classic-core/docs/spec/mint.md

 ```

 GetIssuance fetches the total issuance count of the coin matching `denom` for the `day`.
 If the `day` applies to a previous period, fetches the last stored snapshot issuance of the coin.
 For virgin calls, iterates through the accountkeeper and computes the genesis issuance.

+For day 0, seigniorage is not recorded as mint mint starts its issuance memory from day 0.